How many times have you been asked to do something and said, “Yes” when you truly meant, “No?”

 - Be aware of your habitual responses and tendencies.
 We each have established habits and patterns that may contribute to how we react in situations, to requests or how we respond under pressure – avoiding, playing small, people-pleasing, over-achieving, etc. Avoid making decisions out of old conditioning (habits), guilt or fear of disappointing others.
 Awareness of our automatic responses is a powerful first step in making conscious choices in the moment.

-Utilizing these few boundary setting strategies and feeling confident saying “No” allows you to say “Yes” allowing you to be open and have room for more of what you want.
-I loved receiving the following feedback after a recent workshop when the attendee put new boundary setting strategies into place.
+Utilizing a few of these boundary-setting strategies I share in life coaching sessions, you will feel confident in saying “No” allowing you to say “Yes” and to be open with room for more of what you want.
+I loved receiving the following feedback after a recent workshop when the attendee put new boundary-setting strategies into place.

-“The workshop has already helped me feel comfortable saying no and MEANING it.
+“Melissa’s Boundary Setting workshop has already helped me feel comfortable saying no and MEANING it.
 I don’t say no to something and pedal backward.
 This feels SO GOOD!
-I’m also surprised by how receptive and ok people are with me saying no.” ~ Tessa (Workshop Attendee)
+I’m also surprised by how receptive and ok people are with me saying no.” ~ Tessa (Group Coaching Workshop Attendee)